 A final Program of Study-an actual completed and signed form-is a prerequisite to taking the Comprehensive Examinations for the Ph.D. as well as to Admission to Candidacy for any graduate degree.
 The final Program of Study "must show all graduate courses relevant to the doctoral program (including courses from the master's degree and courses transferred from other universities) and not just courses satisfying the minimum degree requirement.
 A minimum of three hours of 9300, doctoral dissertation, must be included" (Graduate Bulletin).
 The final program of study also indicates how the student has fulfilled the Research Skills Requirement.
-The final Program of Study form may be obtained from the Graduate School website.
-Once approved by the Major Professor and Advisory Committee, the Program of Study should be submitted to the Graduate Coordinator, who will sign and forward it to the Graduate School.
+The final Program of Study form (Form G138) is available online through GradStatus (https://gradstatus.uga.edu/).
+It must be approved by the Major Professor and Advisory Committee as well as the Graduate Coordinator.